 - Use encryption tool;

 - Use endpoint protection (i.e., antivirus software);

-- Turn on firewall:
+- Turn on firewall;

+- Use strong passwords;

+- Secure it physically;

+- Keep a watchful eye.

 This is a controlled document for internal use only.
 Any document appearing in paper hard copy form are not controlled and should be verified with the electronic file version prior to use.